Looking for help with your list?

 Testing Merge Tags

-Merge tags pull field data from your list to generate personalized content, so they have to be connected to a live list to display correctly.
+Merge tags pull field data from your audience to generate personalized content, so they have to be connected to a live audience to display correctly.
 For example, when you send a test email from the Campaign Builder, we can't replace the tags with any data because we only have the email address you provided.

 To see how your tags will look for your subscribers, try one of these methods instead.